 Tony was CEO of The Border Morning Mail Pty Ltd from 1996 to 2007 and holds a Degree in Commerce from the University of NSW.

-Member of the Remuneration and Succession Committee.
+Member of the Risk Committee and the Remuneration and Succession Committee.

 Director since May 2016.
-Chairperson since November 2016 and was Deputy Chairperson from May 2016 to November 2016.
+Tony was Chairperson between November 2016 and December 2020 and Deputy Chairperson from May 2016 to November 2016.